Dan Nistor

 Dan Nicolae Nistor (born 6 May 1988) is a Romanian professional footballer who plays as a midfielder for Liga I club Universitatea Cluj.

-After starting out in the lower leagues, Nistor made over 90 Liga I appearances for Pandurii Târgu Jiu between 2010 and 2013.
-His performances earned him a move abroad to Evian, but was used sparingly in France and soon returned to Pandurii.
-Since 2016, he has spent his career with Romanian clubs Dinamo București, CFR Cluj, Universitatea Craiova, and Universitatea Cluj.
+After starting his career in the lower leagues, Nistor established himself at Pandurii Târgu Jiu, where he made over 90 Liga I appearances between 2010 and 2013.
+His performances earned him a move to French club Evian, but he struggled for playing time and soon returned to Pandurii.
+From 2016, Nistor represented Dinamo București, CFR Cluj, Universitatea Craiova, and Universitatea Cluj.
+In 2026, he became the record holder for Liga I appearances, reaching 516.

-Nistor made his senior international debut for Romania in June 2013, in a 4–0 victory over for Trinidad and Tobago.
+Nistor made his senior international debut for Romania in November 2012, in a 2–1 victory over Belgium.

 Club career

 Early career

 Nistor did not play football at junior level, but in 2005 joined his hometown club AS Rucăr in the lower leagues.
 Roughly two years later, during a match against the reserves of Argeș Pitești, he impressed Internațional Curtea de Argeș owner Benone Lazăr who was in the attendance.
 Nistor was then transferred to the latter club at the cost of seven football balls.

 After his first season at Internațional in the third league, Nistor was loaned to Muscelul Câmpulung and Dacia Mioveni, respectively.
 Upon his return to Curtea de Argeș in 2010, the team withdrew from the Liga I championship due to financial issues.